camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

     <td>exclude</td>
     <td><code>[1..10[</code> or <code>[1..10)</code></td>
     <td>
-      Test that the input value is greater then or equal the start value and less then the end value.
+      Test that the input value is greater than or equal to the start value and less than the end value.
     </td>
   </tr>
   <tr>